department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bulleted-lists.md

 - Use parallel construction within the same list.
 (Make each bullet start with a verb; or make each a noun phrase; etc.)

-__Punctuation for bullet lists__
+__Punctuation for bulleted lists__
 - When the list is made up of fragments, don't use ending periods.
 - When the list is made up of full sentences, use ending periods.
 (Example: Each item could be a complete sentence if it stood alone, even without the intro sentence or header.)
-- When the list is made up of fragments and one bullet contains an additional sentence, use ending periods on both the fragment and the complete sentence.
-Also use ending periods on the other bulleted items in that list, even if they are fragments.
+- When the list is made up of fragments and one bullet contains an additional sentence, use ending periods on both the fragment and the additional sentence.
+To be consistent, also use ending periods on the other items in the bulleted list, even if they're fragments.
 - Don't use a period at the end of the last bullet in a series of fragments.

-Note: Punctuation of bullets are determined by list, not by page.
+Note: Punctuation of bullets is determined by list, not by page.
 It's OK to have a list of bullets that are fragments (that don’t use periods) on the same page as a list of bullets that are full sentences (that use periods).
 Just use the correct house style of punctuation for each type of list.
 <br />